-We have in the past generated and expect to generate in the future revenues from a combination of third-party payors (including private and government payors) and selfpay individuals.
-While a broad uniform policy of coverage and reimbursement by third-party commercial payors currently does not exist in the United States for electronic exoskeleton technologies such as the ReWalk Personal, we are pursuing various paths of reimbursement and support fundraising efforts by institutions and clinics, such as the VA policy that was issued in December 2015 for the evaluation, training, and procurement of ReWalk Personal exoskeleton systems for all qualifying veterans suffering from spinal cord injury ("SCI") across the United States.
+We have in the past generated and expect to generate in the future revenue from a combination of third-party payors (including private and government payors) and self-pay individuals.
+While a broad uniform policy of coverage and reimbursement by third-party commercial payors currently does not exist in the United States for exoskeleton technologies such as the ReWalk Personal Exoskeleton, we are pursuing various paths of reimbursement and support fundraising efforts by institutions and clinics, such as the VA policy that was issued in December 2015 for the evaluation, training, and procurement of ReWalk Personal exoskeleton systems for all qualifying veterans suffering from spinal cord injury ("SCI") across the United States.

-We have also been pursuing a coverage policy with the Centers for Medicare and Medicaid Services ("CMS"), which") reported in 2017 that it covers approximately 55% of the spinal cord injury population which are at least five years post their injury date.
-In July 2020, following a successful submission and hearing process, a code was issued for ReWalk Personal 6.0 (effective October 1, 2020), which may later be followed by a coverage policy of CMS.
-We are currently seeking to identify the relevant Medicare product category with CMS.
+We have also been pursuing updates with the Centers for Medicare and Medicaid Services ("CMS"), to clarify the Medicare coverage category (i.e., benefit category) applicable for personal exoskeletons.
+In 2021, the National Spinal Cord Injury Statistical Center ("NSCISC") reported the Medicare and Medicaid are the primary payors for approximately 56% of the spinal cord injury population which are at least five years post their injury date.
+In July 2020, following a successful submission and hearing process, a code was issued for ReWalk Personal Exoskeleton (effective October 1, 2020), which may be used for purposes of claim submission to Medicare, Medicaid, and other payors.
+We are currently seeking a nationwide Medicare benefit category determination from CMS to designate the relevant Medicare benefit category.
+CMS has stated that, until a nationwide benefit category determination is issued, coverage and payment can be adjudicated on a case-by-case basis by the Medicare Administrative contractors ("MACs").

 In Germany, we continue to make progress toward achieving coverage from the various government, private and worker's compensation payors for our SCI products.
-In September 2017, each of German insurer BARMER GEK ("Barmer") and national social accident insurance provider Deutsche Gesetzliche Unfallversicherung ("DGUV"), indicated that they will provide coverage to users who meet certain inclusion and exclusion criteria.
-In February 2018, the head office of German Statutory Health Insurance ("SHI") Spitzenverband ("GKV") confirmed their decision to list the ReWalk Personal 6.0 exoskeleton system in the German Medical Device Directory.
+In September 2017, each of German insurer BARMER GEK ("BARMER") and national social accident insurance provider Deutsche Gesetzliche Unfallversicherung ("DGUV"), indicated that they will provide coverage to users who meet certain inclusion and exclusion criteria.
+In February 2018, the head office of German Statutory Health Insurance ("SHI") Spitzenverband ("GKV") confirmed their decision to list the ReWalk Personal Exoskeleton system in the German Medical Device Directory.
 This decision means that ReWalk is listed among all medical devices for compensation, which SHI providers can procure for any approved beneficiary on a case-by-case basis.
 During the year 2020 and 2021, we announced several new agreements with German SHIs, including TK and DAK Gesundheit, as well as the first German Private Health Insurer ("PHI"), which outline the process of obtaining our devices for eligible insured patients.
-We are also currently working with several additional SHIs on securing a formal operating contract that will establish the process of obtaining a ReWalk Personal 6.0 device for their beneficiaries within their system.
+We are also currently working with several additional SHIs on securing a formal operating contract that will establish the process of obtaining a ReWalk Personal Exoskeleton for their beneficiaries within their system.
 Additionally, to date, several private insurers in the United States and Europe are providing reimbursement for ReWalk in certain cases.

-Evolving COVID-19 Pandemic
+COVID-19 Pandemic Impact